 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Beverly Harzog, credit card expert and author of “The Debt Escape Plan,” offers another alternative to personal loans.
+Beverly Harzog, credit card expert and author of “The Debt Escape Plan,” offers an alternative to personal loans for paying off debt.

 Of course, this is only true if you pay off your balance before the introductory APR period expires.

-If your credit scores aren’t high enough to qualify for a 0 percent introductory APR, a personal loan may be a good option.
+If your credit prevents you from qualifying for an introductory 0% APR, a personal loan may be a good option.
 But keep in mind that you still have to meet the lender’s qualifications.

 “Your goal is to get an interest rate lower than the one you’re currently paying on your credit cards,” Harzog says.

-Taking out a personal loan to pay off credit card debt is an unconventional alternative that could save you money over time.
-If you’ve treated the root cause of your debt and have stable cash flow, a personal loan might be an attractive option.
+Taking out a personal loan to pay off credit card debt is an alternative that could save you money over time.

-However, it’s important to read the terms and conditions and ask a lot of questions.
-And if you decide to take out a personal loan, try to work with a reputable lender.
+But it’s important to read the terms and conditions, look for costly fees and ask a lot of questions.
+And if you decide to take out a personal loan to pay off your debt, look for a reputable lender.

 “It’s a good idea to check with a local credit union or your own community bank and see if you can get a personal loan that way.
 There are also loan comparison sites that can help you find the best rates.
 When you choose a lender, check the Better Business Bureau to see if there have been any complaints,” Harzog says.